afonso-praca/navigation-menu/README.md

-# Menu
+# Navigation Menu

-A menu component.
+A navigation menu component.

 ## Usage

-Add "vtex.menu" as your app dependency.
+Add "vtex.navigation-menu" as your app dependency.